Beachamwell: Listed buildings

-Church of All Saints (ruin)
+Ruined church of All Saints

-History

 Beachamwell All Saints' Church was built in the 12th century, but stonework found in the ruin indicates that it was remodelled in the 14th and 15th centuries.
 After the Reformation it seems to have fallen into decay and there is evidence of a fire, but it was restored in 1612 by Thomas Athow, the Lord of the Manor of Well-Hall.
 His family then used it as a mausoleum.
 However, it was abandoned again in 1688 when the roof collapsed.

-The problem allegedly arose when the Athow family sold the manor, for the new Lord declined to accept voluntary responsibility for the upkeep of the whole church (the Lord of the Manor was legally responsible for the chancel only).
-The church was a ruin by 1721, and Francis Blomefield was indignant about the dereliction when he visited then.

-There was an excavation in 1867, which recovered the medieval font, which was taken to St Mary's.
-The last part of the ruin with architectural details was lost in 1989, when the west wall collapsed.
-In the rubble was found a re-used fragment of a wheel-headed Saxon cross.

 The ruin is a Grade II listed building.

-Description

-The ruin is beyond the end of Old Hall Lane, which becomes a byway before it passes close by the church in its field – even though this used to be the village's direct route to Oxborough.